-(4) There are authorized to be appropriated to the Trust Funds and the Federal Hospital Insurance Trust Fund annually, as benefits under this title and part A of title XVIII are paid after June 30, 2015, such sums as the Secretary determines to be necessary to meet the additional costs, resulting from subsections (a), (b), and (e), of such benefits (including lump-sum death payments).
+(4) There are authorized to be appropriated to the Trust Funds and the Federal Hospital Insurance Trust Fund annually, as benefits under this title and part A of title XVIII are paid after June 30, 2015, such sums as the Secretary determines to be necessary to meet the additional costs, resulting from subsections (a), (b) and (e), of such benefits (including lump-sum death payments).

-Gratuitous Wage Credits for American Citizens Who Served in the Armed Forces of Allied Countries
+Gratuitious Wage Credits for American Citizens Who Served in the Armed Forces of Allied Countries

-- (h) (1) For the purposes of this section, any individual who the Secretary finds- - (A) served during World War II (as defined in subsection (d) (1)) in the active military or naval service of a country which was on September 16, 1940, at war with a country with which the United States was at war during World War II; - (B) entered into such active service on or before December 8, 1941; - (C) was a citizen of the United States throughout such period of service or lost his United States citizenship solely because of his entrance into such service; - (D) had resided in the United States for a period or periods aggregating four years during the five-year period ending on the day of, and was domiciled in the United States on the day of, such entrance into such active service; and - (E) (i) was discharged or released from such service under conditions other than dishonorable after active service of ninety days or more or by reason of a disability or injury incurred or aggravated in service in line of duty, or (ii) died while in such service, shall be considered a World War II veteran (as defined in subsection (d) (2)) and such service shall be considered to have been performed in the active military or naval service of the United States.
+(h) (1) For the purposes of this section, any individual who the Secretary finds-

+(A) served during World War II (as defined in subsection (d)(1)) in the active military or naval service of a country which was on September 16, 1940, at war with a country with which the United States was at war during World War II;

+(B) entered into such active service on or before December 8, 1941;

+(C) was a citizen of the United States throughout such period of service or lost his United States citizenship solely because of his entrance into such service;

+(D) had resided in the United States for a period or periods aggregating four years during the five-year period ending on the day of, and was domiciled in the United States on the day of, such entrance into such active service; and shall be considered a World War II veteran (as defined in subsection (d)(2)) and such service shall be considered to have been performed in the active military or naval service of the United States.